Sixers takeaways: Ugly start continues, Jared McCain's consistency, and more

 Horrible start to season

 But the current Sixers are expected to contend for an NBA title while those teams were tanking for lottery picks.
-Yet, Monday’s setback was their fourth straight loss with an upcoming game against the Memphis Grizzlies Wednesday at FedExForum.
+Yet, Monday’s defeat was their fourth straight loss with a game against the Memphis Grizzlies up next Wednesday at FedExForum.
 They’re also tied with the Washington Wizards for the NBA’s worst record.

 But the current Sixers are expected to contend for an NBA title while those teams were tanking for lottery picks.
-Yet, Monday’s setback was their fourth straight loss with an upcoming game against the Memphis Grizzlies Wednesday at FedExForum.
+Yet, Monday’s defeat was their fourth straight loss with a game against the Memphis Grizzlies up next Wednesday at FedExForum.
 They’re also tied with the Washington Wizards for the NBA’s worst record.

 Mr. Consistency